mtlynch/mtlynch.io/_posts/2018-01-30-why-im-quitting-my-job-at-google.md

   nav: main
 ---

-I started working at Google in 2014.
-For two years, I loved the job
+I started working at Google in early 2014.
+For the first two years, I loved the job.
+Then I applied for a promotion.

 # The honeymoon period